Development started in 2012 formerly named QCSS (with LESS), first released in 2015 and refactored to JASS (with SASS) in 2023.

 None.

-If you do not want to use the prebuild CSS toolset or need to change some of the smart settings we provide per default, you can recompile with SCSS (SASS).
-All you need to do is to edit the jass.scss file. https://sass-lang.com/install
+If you do not want to use the prebuild CSS toolset “as-is” or need to change some of the smart settings we provide per default, you can recompile with SCSS (SASS) https://sass-lang.com/install.
+All you need to do is to edit the well documented jass scss settings files on each component.

 As one of the very first with this attempt: In JASS (formerly QCSS) every CSS class is just a combination of a main group identifier describing the css property with an optional direction followed by a positive or negative (-) value.
 And we did this already in 2012!
 Each class exists as shorthand and as most readable version depending on the setting you choose, corresponding directly to the CSS property at target.
 Including the option to render child target classes.
 There are no traditional classes misused as label-grouping style bundle, like for “nav” or like “primary” or “header”, “xxl” etc. Only CSS-property-describing classes plus values which you use to build your style on the HTML element.
 That is the tricka dn whole idea behind JASS.